The 32D 'Red Arrow' Veteran Association

 Photographed by Gildersleeve, Waco, c.
 1918, from National Archives.

-On 18 January the 127TH Inf. left Camp MacArthur for Camp Merrit, New Jersey.
+On 18 January the 127TH Infantry Regiment left Camp MacArthur for Camp Merritt, New Jersey.

-On 24 January 1918 the advance party of the 32D Division arrived at Brest, France.
+On 24 January the advance detachment of the 32D Division arrived at Brest, France.

-The 32D Division suffered its first casualties of the war when, on 5 February, the Tuscania was sunk by a German submarine (UB-77, commanded by Lt.
+The 32D Division suffered its first casualties of the war when, on 5 February, the SS Tuscania was sunk by a German submarine (UB-77, commanded by Lt.
 Cdr.
 Wilhelm Meyer) while crossing the Atlantic.
-The 107TH Engineer Train,, 107TH MP's, 107TH Supply Train and parts of other 32D Division units were aboard the Tuscania and 13 men of those 32D Division units died as a result of the attack.
-In addition to the above mentioned 32D Division units, there were also other Amercian units; about 230 Soldiers and ship's crew members died in the attack.
+The 107TH Engineer Train, 107TH Supply Train, and 107TH MPs were aboard the Tuscania and at least 13 men of those 32D Division units died as a result of the attack.
+In addition to the above mentioned 32D Division units, there were also other American units; about 230 Soldiers and ship’s crew died in the attack.

 On 7 February 1918 General Haan was promoted to the rank of Major General.